jcollignon/psi-sectored-classification/README.md

 The notebook will iterate through each colony extracted and attempt to classify each colony based on the number of red and white regions preseing in its segmentation.
 The steps performed on each colony are as follows:
 - Information on the location and size of the colony is referenced from the orignal image and its corresponding segmentation and extracted from both.
-- The segemntation is partitined into its interior and boudnary components.
+- The segemntation is partitioned into its interior and boundary components.
 - The interior and boundary components are further partitioned into their corresponding red and white regions
 - The number of connected components of red and white pixels on the boundary are counted.
 These are the initial predictions for the number of red and white regions respectively.
 - Regions of the colony are proposed.
 The boundary of each region is drawn using Bresenham's line algorithm by connecting the center of the colony with the endpoints of a connected component on the colony boundary.
 The interior of the region is defined as the pixels enclosed within the corresponding boundary region.
 Finally, the color assigned to a region is the same as the color of the connected component of pixels on the colony boundary.
-- Check that each region satisfies the purity condition.
+- We then check that each region satisfies the purity condition.
 Purity of a red/white region is defined as the number of red/white colony pixels in a region with the same color as that region, divided by the number of colony pixels in that region.
 More specifically, it is the proportion of colony pixels assigned the color of the region.
 - For regions where the purity condition is not satisfied, the color of the boundary pixels for such regions are replaced with the opposing color.
 The steps for partitioning the regions of the colony are repeated.
 - Once all regions satisfy the purity constraint, the number of red and white regions remaining are predicted as the 'corrected' counts.
 - Colonies are classified based on the number of red and white regions.
 Colonies are classified as 'sectored' if they have a red and white region present.
 If there is no red region, the colony is classified as $[PSI^+]$.
 Similarly, if there is no white region, the colony is classified as $[psi^-]$.